segmentio/segment-docs/connections/sources/catalog/cloud-apps/blueshift/index.md

 ## UserId

 Blueshift sends their `customer_id` associated with the message recipient as the top level `userId` field.
-Additionally, we will also send “email” and “blueshift_user_uuid” under `context.traits`.
+Additionally, we will also send "email" and "blueshift_user_uuid" under `context.traits`.

 ## Send Data to Blueshift